-As the airline began to modernise the Seniors started helping in Economy once they’d finished in Upper Class.
-Initially many were reluctant to walk past the curtain.
+As the airline began to modernise the Seniors very slowly began helping in Economy once they’d finished their service.

-Juniors who were brave enough also began venturing into Upper Class to use toilets and to ask if there was anything to eat.
+Juniors who were brave enough also began venturing into First to use toilets and to ask if there was anything left over to eat.